DnD 5e - Barbarian Subclass Breakdown

 - : A whole bunch of bonus damage, and the damage type options are really good.
 You only get to use this once one each of your turns (you can't use it outside of your own turn), so if you're using Reckless Attack you likely don't need to scramble for additional attack attempts to guarantee that you'll deal this damage reliably.

 - : Generally dying is something that you work very hard to avoid, but if anyone's going to die in combat it's a barbarian.
 Spells which raise the dead have expensive material components, and this allows you to bypass them.
 So long as you're friends with a sufficiently high-level cleric, you don't need to worry about an untimely death.
-At 3rd level, the only option is Revivify, but even at high levels Revivify is going to be a better option than spending a higher-level spell slot on something like Raise Dead.
+The lowest-level option is Revivify, but even at high levels Revivify is going to be a better option than spending a higher-level spell slot on something like Raise Dead.
+Encourage your party members to get Revivify as soon as possible, and do whatever you need to do in order to make them feel good about that choice.
+Consider buying them pizza or something.

-- : Once per day and doesn't affect you.
-It gets more useful the larger your party is, so encourage your allies to summon creatures, use pets, etc.
+- : Once per day, it doesn't affect you, and it only lasts for one round.
+It gets more useful the larger your party is, so encourage your allies to summon creatures, use pets, etc., but unless you can guarantee that everyone will be making a saving throw in the next round this might be completely useless.

 - : Drink a Potion of Healing right before your rage ends and you're functionally unable to die due to hit points loss while raging.
 You can't go below 0 hit points, so as long as you get above 0 (again, Potion of Healing) before your rage ends you're fine, so once you hit 0 hit points you no longer need to care about taking damage.
 There are effects like Disintegrate and Power Word Kill which become very scary, but otherwise you're fine.